Fun With Food Processors: Part 2, Nut Butter

 Everything seems to be these days… now that I have my trusty food processor.
 I imagine this is how the cavemen felt when they discovered fire.
 It’s like, “What?!
 I could have been doing this the whole time?!”

 Anyway, I’ll stop gushing about the new love of my life and get to the process.

 Nut butter is easy-peasy, but a bit tedious.

 Start by simply dumping your raw nut of choice into the processor, and begin grinding.
 Try a small amount at first, depending on the size of your device.

 After about 5 your processor may start to fog up.
 Oooh, steamy.

-If you want to add a kick to your butter, toss in some stevia/sugar, cinnamon, or nutmeg and swirl for a few more seconds.
+If you want to add a kick to your butter, toss in some maple syrup, cinnamon, or nutmeg and swirl for a few more seconds.

 If you thought that was fun, you’re going to go nuts over what you can do with a frozen banana: Fun with Food Processors: Froyo